 That's annoying, isn’t it?
 But not all the way annoying.
 And therein lies Sheeran's particular allure.
-He falters along this blurry gray line where he is always straddling two states of being: at once charming and un-charming, a banger machine and anti-music, good at pop and bad at it, annoying and irresistible, horny and homely, a pop star and not.
+He falters along this blurry grey line where he is always straddling two states of being: at once charming and un-charming, a banger machine and anti-music, good at pop and bad at it, annoying and irresistible, horny and homely, a pop star and not.

-We have known of the duality of Sheeran in the UK for years, and it's now time for America to stop being quite so charmed by him and see through his many faces and, through that window, find themselves in a dark little pit of something stronger, something else.
+We have known of The Duality of Sheeran in the UK for years, and it's now time for America to stop being quite so charmed by him and see through his many faces and, through that window, find themselves in a dark little pit of something stronger, something else.
 Welcome, America, welcome.
 Come on in, the water is lovely.

 Ed Sheeran holds his hands out to you in a pinch gesture, and a thought crosses your mind.
 Make Sheeran do something gross for weed.
 And that’s how you all end up with shaky BlackBerry camera footage of Ed Sheeran licking a toilet bowl, crying, and saying, "Come on, guys!" before being allowed three small tokes on the communal joint.
 You can imagine it, can’t you?
 You can imagine that entire thing.
 This is the biggest pop star on the planet right now.

-He talks about how 2017 is going to be his year, how happy and settled he is with his girlfriend, Cherry Seaborn, an old school friend; how all the artists he sees as competition – “Adele, Beyoncé, Taylor, Drake, the Weeknd, Bruno” – have already put albums out, so ÷ has “kind of a clear lane.”
+He talks about how 2017 is going to be his year, how happy and settled he is with his girlfriend, Cherry Seaborn, an old school friend; how all the artists he sees as competition – “Adele, Beyoncé, Taylor, Drake, the Weeknd, Bruno” – have already put albums out, so ÷ has “kind of a clear lane”.
 When I ask how he would feel if it did well, but sold less than its predecessor, 2014’s 14m-shifting x, he says: “I’ll bet you anything now it won’t.
 I don’t think there’s any possibility it will.
 The next album, I promise you, will sell less, but this album will sell more.
 I don’t think I’ll have a year like this again.”

 Welcome to this feeling, America.
 We have been struggling with it for years.
-Sign up for our newsletter to get the best of VICE delivered to your inbox daily.